Tijmen212/Site_directed_mutagenesis_identifier/README.md

 # Site_directed_mutagenesis_identifier
-A program to quickly identify any substitutions achieved by site directed mutagenesis (SDM).
+A program (deployed as a streamlit app) to quickly identify any substitutions achieved by site directed mutagenesis (SDM).
 To help with a project on modeling neurodegenerative conditions through SDM of the TARDBP gene.

  Using next generation sequencing read out from genewiz compared to a snapgene reference file, any substitutions (intended or otherwise) are identified.